Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Introduction

 The remainder of this paper is organized as follows.
-Feed-forward fully-connected deep neural networks are explained in Section \ref{sec:DNN}.
-In Section \ref{sec:Reg}, a number of commonly-used regularization methods for deep neural networks are discussed.
-The proposed PI regularization method is then introduced in Section \ref{sec:PhysReg}.
-Section \ref{sec:examples} includes three numerical examples, on which the performance of the proposed PI regularization method is compared with other common alternatives.
-Finally, Section \ref{sec:conclusion} concludes with discussion on the relative advantages and limitations of the proposed method and potential future works.
+Feed-forward fully-connected DNNs are explained in Section \ref{sec:DNN}.
+In Section \ref{sec:Reg}, a number of commonly-used regularization methods for training of DNNs are discussed.
+Our proposed regularization method is then introduced in Section \ref{sec:PhysReg}.
+Section \ref{sec:examples} presents four numerical examples, on which the performance of the proposed regularization is compared with other common alternatives.
+Finally, Section \ref{sec:conclusion} concludes the paper, with some discussion on the relative advantages and limitations of this regularization method and also potential future works.